 a Largest cross-sectional area of the load being measured.

 [IAEA: Table 7]

-The transport index for each overpack, freight container or conveyance shall be determined as either the sum of the TIs of all the packages contained, or by direct measurement of radiation level, except in the case of non-rigid overpacks for which the transport index shall be determined only as the sum of the TIs of all the packages.
+The transport index for each rigid overpack, freight container or conveyance shall be determined as the sum of the TIs of all the packages contained, therein.
+For a shipment from a single consignor, the consignor may determine the TI by direct measurement of dose rate.

+The TI for a non-rigid overpack shall be determined only as the sum of the TIs of all the packages within the overpack.

 [IAEA: 524 and 524A]

 The criticality safety index for each overpack or freight container shall be determined as the sum of the CSIs of all the packages contained.
 The same procedure shall be followed for determining the total sum of the CSIs in a consignment or aboard a conveyance.